Well, even distinguished and experienced and all that make mistakes.

 They're not conservative or liberal.

-They're they're greedy capitalists.
+They're greedy capitalists.

-They don't they don't like uncertainty.
+They don't like uncertainty.

 Yeah, I know.

-Uh I mean I enjoy hearing uh opposite point of view, but I think it's right to say that the Dow Jones Industrial Index at least, with its uh day after day, week after week uh new highs, is indicating a confidence in the economy that basically has been interpreted as far as I've seen in the financial papers as uh maybe Congress just deadlocks uh Democrats versus uh Bush, uh nothing much happens, that's okay, everything going right now is all right.
+I mean, I enjoy hearing the opposite point of view, but I think it's right to say that the Dow Jones Industrial Index, at least, with its day after day, week after week, new highs, is indicating a confidence in the economy that basically has been interpreted, as far as I've seen in the financial papers, as maybe Congress just deadlocks Democrats versus Bush.

 All these tax breaks don't expire till 2007, some of them, but mostly 2008 and into 2010.

-Uh we can live with that even.
+We can live with that even.

 I think that's what Wall Street actually is saying.